Tribe's Guide to

 And yet, the terms persist in current ordinary usage, especially ‘custody’.
 Its use in the US media has a lot to do with this.

-Instead, in contemporary Australia family law, we talk about parental responsibility, about where the child lives and about arrangements for each parent to spend time and communicate with a children.
+Instead, in contemporary Australia family law, we talk about parental responsibility, about where the child lives and about arrangements for each parent to spend time and communicate with a child.
 No one has ‘custody’.
 No one is labelled an ‘access parent’ or a ‘residence parent’.
-The use of primary carer is still pretty common, even at court, though this does not come from the black-letter family law.
+The use of primary carer is still common, even at court, though this does not come from the black-letter family law.

 It is a very good idea to try to use the correct and contemporary Australian terms when you are drafting documents to put into court.
 It shows that you have a grasp of, and concern for the principles of Australian family law (and that you may have even read some!)

 Parental responsibility is the duty and power to make decisions about both the big and the small issues involved in the care, welfare and development of a child.
 (For more information about parental responsibility, see Tribe’s Guide to Parenting Agreements.
+Biological parents naturally share parental responsibility for a child.

 Parental responsibility can be lost by the court making an order for sole parental responsibility in favour of one person only.
 This usually happens in circumstances of family violence, or child abuse, or where a biological parent is long-gone.
 Sadly, the loss of parental responsibility is ordered reasonably frequently.